(November 2019) Baxter O’Brien of Langley Elementary School Awarded the Rubenstein Award for Highly Effective Teaching

 Baxter O’Brien and Langley Elementary administrators take a break in a model Safe Place during a Conscious Discipline Summer Institute.

 O’Brien starts every day with greetings, sharing a moment of connection and attunement with each student.
 Students then participate in a Morning Meeting that includes a Brain Smart Start, Safekeeper Ritual, and Wish Well.
 They create their own breathing strategies, class chant, and a class song that are also incorporated into the meeting.

 Each student discusses how they are feeling, consulting printed Feeling Faces for help if needed.
 As a class, they talk about what brain state each child is in (survival, emotional, or executive) and the best ways to support them throughout the day.

 After making commitments in the morning, students do a check-in with O’Brien halfway through the day.

 One unique aspect of O’Brien’s morning routine is Kindness Counts, a ritual he implemented last year in response to the high levels of conflict in the classroom.

 Every student writes an anonymous kindness note to an assigned classmate.
-O’Brien explains that as a class, they need to find at least one nice thing to say to every child in the classroom.
+O’Brien explains that as a class, they need to find at least one kind thing to say to every student in the classroom.